 In the meantime, Alexander is preparing his newest performance Through the grapevine (première June 2020), a duet with Axel Guérin (Red Haired Men) where thay exmine the formula of the pas de deux.

-Alexander’s movement language is influenced by different pedagogical processes and by working across several fields within the arts.
-Two constants within his artist pursuits are a search for creative and kinetic potential in physicality and an investigation into many aspects of the relationship between performer and object.
+Alexander’s movement language is influenced by different pedagogical processes and by breaking through the boundaries of the varying art forms.
+Two constants within his artistic ventures are the search for creative and kinetic potential in physicality and an investigation into the many possibilities of the relationship between performer and object.